amirholakoo/ISMv810/Outline.md

 1. Setting Up a Python Environment:

-    -   Ensure Python 3.7 or newer is installed on your Raspberry Pi (RPI4).
-    -   Set up a virtual environment for the project.
-This keeps project dependencies separate from other Python projects you might have.

-        bashCopy code

-        `python3 -m venv myprojectenv
-        source myprojectenv/bin/activate`

 2. Installing Django:

-    -   Within the virtual environment, install Django.

-        bashCopy code

-        `pip install django`

 3. Creating the Django Project:

-    -   Start a new Django project.
-Replace `myproject` with the name of your project.

-        bashCopy code

-        `django-admin startproject myproject .`

 4. Setting Up the Database:

-    -   Initially, we'll use SQLite for simplicity.
-Django is configured to use SQLite by default, so no initial setup is required for development.
-For production, you might consider using MySQL or PostgreSQL, and I'll guide you on setting that up later.
 5. Running the Development Server:

-    -   Test your setup by running the Django development server.

-        bashCopy code

-        `python manage.py runserver`

-    -   Access the development site by navigating to `http://localhost:8000` on your web browser.

 #### Phase 2: Application Structure and Database Models

 1. Creating the App:

-    -   Django projects are organized into apps.
-Create an app for your inventory and sales management features.

-        bashCopy code

-        `python manage.py startapp inventory`

 2. Defining Models:

     -   Models represent database tables.
 Define models in `inventory/models.py` for `Anbar`, `Products`, `RawMaterials`, `Movements`, `Consumption`, and any other entities discussed.
 3. Database Migrations:

-    -   After defining models, generate and apply migrations to create the database schema.

-        bashCopy code

-        `python manage.py makemigrations
-        python manage.py migrate`

 #### Phase 3: Admin Interface and CRUD Operations

 1. Admin Site Setup: